hlotze/pgn2tex/README.md

 - a script `run_pgn2tex.py` that generates one TeX file from one chess PGN[^1] match, with a chessboard for each half move.
   - the script processes all `*.pgn` files that it find at `PGN/` directory.
   - be aware, a PGN file can have thousends of games inside, and with this script each of its games will get a TeX file in `TEX/` directory
-  - each game's TeX generation take about 1 minute (on my old machine.)
+  - each game's TeX generation take about 1/2 seconds (on my old machine.)
+    - a TeX to PDF generation of a single game in 'hatless' mode take about 30 sec for 4-5 PDF pages Din A4
   - the script was not possible without [`python chess`](https://github.com/niklasf/python-chess) and for PDF generation: [`Tex Live`](https://www.tug.org/texlive/)

 ## My intention